espanso/espanso/docs/forms.md

 ### macOS remarks

 For the expansion to take place on macOS, you have to release the submit keys (CTRL+Enter) after submitting the form.

+#### Enabling Tab traversal

+By default, on macOS the Tab key can only be used to change focus between Text fields.
+To make forms completely navigable using the Tab key (including Lists, Selects and Buttons), you have to enable it with these steps:

+1. Open *System Preferences*
+2. Navigate to the Keyboard panel
+3. Open the *Keyboard Shortcuts* tab
+4. Near the bottom of the dialog, select "All controls".

+Then you should be able to use the Tab key to navigate between form controls.